Waegwan Abbey: History

 With the rise of Communism in China and North Korea, the monasteries of the Congregation of Missionary Benedictines of Saint Ottilien in Tokwon and Yanji were dissolved.
 A number of the monks — Germans, Koreans, and Swiss — were interned in labour camps, where some were executed.
 Twenty-six surviving Korean monks fled to South Korea.
-Upon hearing that they had formed a nascent monastic community in Busan, Archabbot Chrysostomus Schmid of St Ottilien ordered Fr Timothy Bitterli, a Swiss Missionary Benedictine who at the time resided at St Paul's Abbey, Newton, to relocate to South Korea in order to assist the community of Korean monks.
+Upon hearing that they had formed a nascent monastic community in Busan, Archabbot Chrysostomus Schmid of St Ottilien ordered Fr Timothy Bitterli, a Swiss Missionary Benedictine who at the time resided at St Paul's Abbey near Newton, New Jersey, to relocate to South Korea in order to assist the community of Korean monks.

 Bitterli arrived in 1952, and met the Korean monks in Daegu.
 Soon after, the community purchased property in Waegwan, where a monastery was completed in 1955.
 By this time, several German and Swiss monks who had been served at St Benedict's Abbey, Tokwon, and Holy Cross Abbey, Yanji, returned to East Asia to continue their missionary apostolate.

 By 1956, the monastery had been raised to a simple priory under Bitterli's leadership.
 On February 17, 1964, the monastery became an abbey.
 At this time, Fr Odo Haas was elected the community's first abbot.
 During Haas' reign, dependent houses were established in Busan and in Daegu.
 In 1971, Haas was succeeded by Fr Placidus Ri, who thus became the first ethnically Asian superior of a Missionary Benedictine monastery.
 Under Abbot Placidus, a new abbey church was constructed in 1975, and the monastery's printing and publishing endeavors were expanded and modernized.
 Additionally, Abbot Placidus oversaw the expansion of Waegwan Abbey's foundation in Seoul, which was enlarged from a study house for clerics to include a retreat center and a branch for the Waegwan Publishing House.
 In 1985, monks from Waegwan were sent to the Philippines to assist the fledgling monastic community in Digos.